-In reality, there are two main reasons people start lifting weights – to improve their physique and to hack life by joining the strength forces.
+There are two main reasons why people start lifting weights – to improve their physique and to hack life by joining the strength forces.

-Like little kids we often look up to the muscle monsters lifting heavy barbells.
-We identify those men as Gods among men.
-We admire them and see a savior in their actions and accomplishments.
-Little by little the heavy barbell starts to look more and more like a key to freedom.
-Is this really the case or maybe it’s all an illusion?
-Is the ability to lift heavy stuff always accompanied by true character strength?
+Like little kids, we often look up to the muscle monsters lifting heavy barbells.
+We identify them as Gods among men and see a savior in their actions and accomplishments.
+Little by little, the heavy barbell starts to look like a key to freedom.
+Is this really the case or just an illusion?
+Is the ability to lift heavy stuff always accompanied by a strong character?

-Take any bodybuilder, stop his steroids and he will just shrink down to nothingness.
-This leads me to the conclusion that taken out of their favorable environment muscle men are not really that strong.
-This is further influenced by the fact that big muscles are often used as a bandage covering deeper problems.
-When that bandage is taken away an apparent weakness reveals.
-Muscle men lose their identity and the ego is deeply hurt.
+If you take away the steroids, bodybuilders will shrink down to their natural potential.
+This leads me to the conclusion that muscle men are not really that strong outside of their castle.
+This effect is amplified even further by the fact that big muscles are often used as a bandage covering deeper problems.
+When that bandage is removed, an apparent weakness is exposed.
+Muscle men lose their identity, and their ego bleeds.

 However, isn’t that true for everybody?
 What is a runner in a phone-booth?
 What is a musician in a world with no musical instruments?
-Are we all weaklings outside of our comfort zone, outside of our personal panic house?
+Are we all weaklings outside of our comfort zone?
 I guess so.

-The misery is further increased by the fact that we identify ourself with our professions and “free time” addictions.
-We forget that before lawyers, office drones…etc. we are humans first, and our true identity should not be lost once we are in a situation full of factors that could be considered unfavorable.
-Easy to say, hard to do.
+The misery is increased even more by our tendecy to identify with our professions and “free time” addictions.
+We forget that before drones we are humans first.
+Our true identity should not be lost once we are in a situation full of factors that could be considered unfavorable.